rackerlabs/rackspace-how-to/content/rackspace-email-archiving/rackspace-email-archiving-known-limitations.md

 Rackspace only archives the sent message if you are sending from a domain with archiving enabled or one of its accepted domains or domain aliases.
-If a recipient is archived, the inbound message is always archived for that recipient..
+If a recipient is archived, the inbound message is always archived for that recipient.

 #### Distribution lists ####